SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 is the slowest ROI variant at 24 ms per sample, since it materialises a 3,072 × 3,072 attention matrix per head.
 Its value is interpretability: the region weights below come from this model.

+**Region-attention pooling.** Instead of averaging the six regions equally, the model learns how much weight to give each one.
+Multimodal gains 5 points over plain averaging (71.7% vs 66.7%) at the same cost — the best six-region configuration.

 ---